FullScreenShenanigans/FullScreenPokemon/src/docs/README.md

 ## Usage

-> *Note*: The output process for FullScreenPokemon is in flux.
-> The following represents what *will* be true, but may be slightly inaccurate now.

 The `fullscreenpokemon` module exposes a `FullScreenPokemon` class.
 You can create a new game object by passing it `width` and `height` for a screen size.
 That game object will contain a `.container` HTML element which can be added to the page.